National Bankshares Cuts True North Commercial REIT (TSE:TNT.UN) Price Target to C$8.50

-True North Commercial REIT (TSE:TNT.UN – Free Report) had its price objective reduced by National Bankshares from C$8.75 to C$8.50 in a report released on Wednesday, BayStreet.CA reports.
-They currently have a sector perform rating on the stock.
+True North Commercial REIT (TSE:TNT.UN – Free Report) had its price target trimmed by National Bankshares from C$8.75 to C$8.50 in a report published on Wednesday, BayStreet.CA reports.
+The brokerage currently has a sector perform rating on the stock.

-A number of other brokerages have also recently issued reports on TNT.UN.
-Raymond James lowered their price objective on True North Commercial REIT from C$11.25 to C$10.00 and set a market perform rating for the company in a research note on Thursday, March 21st.
-CIBC boosted their price target on True North Commercial REIT from C$8.05 to C$9.00 and gave the stock a neutral rating in a research note on Thursday, March 21st.
+A number of other equities research analysts also recently issued reports on TNT.UN.
+CIBC upped their price target on shares of True North Commercial REIT from C$8.05 to C$9.00 and gave the company a neutral rating in a research note on Thursday, March 21st.
+Raymond James decreased their price target on shares of True North Commercial REIT from C$11.25 to C$10.00 and set a market perform rating on the stock in a research note on Thursday, March 21st.

 About True North Commercial REIT